equinix/terraform-provider-equinix/website/docs/r/device.html.markdown

 * `hostname` - (Required) The device name
 * `project_id` - (Required) The id of the project in which to create the device
 * `operating_system` - (Required) The operating system slug.
 To find the slug, or visit [Operating Systems API docs](https://www.packet.net/developers/api/#operatingsystems), set your API auth token in the top of the page and see JSON from the API response.
-* `facility` - (Required) The facility in which to create the device.
+* `facility` - (Deprecated) The facility in which to create the device.
+* `facilities` - List of facility codes with deployment preferences.
+Packet API will go through the list and will deploy your device to first facility with free capacity.
+List items must be facility codes or `any` (a wildcard).
 To find the facility code, visit [Facilities API docs](https://www.packet.net/developers/api/#facilities), set your API auth token in the top of the page and see JSON from the API response.
 * `plan` - (Required) The device plan slug.
 To find the plan slug, visit [Device plans API docs](https://www.packet.net/developers/api/#plans), set your auth token in the top of the page and see JSON from the API response.
 * `billing_cycle` - (Required) monthly or hourly
 * `user_data` (Optional) - A string of the desired User Data for the device.